hhvm/user-documentation/guides/hack/03-types/71-dynamic.md

 In the type hierarchy, `dynamic` is a supertype of all types.
 If a function accepts or returns a dynamic type, any value can be used without performing a cast.

-`dynamic` is permissive locally, so we don’t have to null-check it.
+`dynamic` is permissive locally, so we don't have to null-check it.
 That said, this means there are no guarantees by the type checker that our type is actually `nonnull`.

 Unlike untyped expressions, `dynamic` is not a subtype of any regular type.
 That is, we cannot pass